michael-123/PYDFMerger/README.md

 ## Known Problems
 If the page numbering of the PDF starts with roman numbers I-IV the script won't work properly.

-## Windows Executable
+## Executables
-There will be a Windows .exe in the `Download` folder which runs the script without the need of Python 3.5.
+* There a Windows .exe in the `Download` folder which runs the script without the need of Python 3.5.
 It was build on a 64 bit Windows machine.
+* There is also a Ubuntu/Linux executable build on a 64 bit Ubuntu machine.